RSU 73 requests state waiver for kindergarten classes

 “I was pleasantly surprised,” he said.
 “There is no change in the interest rates and no penalty for changing the loan.”

-Webster also provided an information sheet showing that total assessments to the district towns of Jay, Livermore and Livermore Falls from 2016 to 2020 were $8.3 million less than what they would have been if the district hadn’t used surplus money.
+Webster also provided an information sheet showing that total assessments to the district towns of Jay, Livermore and Livermore Falls from 2016 to 2020 were $8.3 million less than what they would have been if the district hadn’t used carry over money.

 He also provided a chart showing RSU 73’s per-pupil cost is $12,500, $1,363 less than the state average.